Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 >performing peak calling with SPP.

-From within the `phantompeakqualtools` directory, we will create output directories and use a 'for loop' to **run the script on every Nanog and Pouf51 BAM file**:
+From within the `phantompeakqualtools` directory, we will create output directories and use a 'for loop' to **run the script on every BAM file**:

 ```
 $ mkdir -p logs qual